-Part D outpatient prescription drug coverage is optional coverage provided by private health insurance plans that contract with Medicare.
-Part D covers prescription drug costs and can be received by itself through a stand-alone prescription drug plan or through a Medicare Advantage prescription drug plan.
-Depending on the plan, there may be a premium associated with Part D prescription drug coverage.
-Plans can offer a “standard” benefit defined by law (or an equivalent benefit), which has a deductible, coinsurance payments and “the coverage gap” (also called “the doughnut hole”).
+Part D outpatient prescription drug coverage is optional coverage provided by private health insurance plans that have a contract with Medicare.
+Part D covers prescription drug costs and can be received through a stand-alone prescription drug plan or through a Medicare Advantage prescription drug plan.
+Depending on the plan, there may be a premium for the Part D coverage.
+Plans can offer “standard” Part D coverage defined by law (or an equivalent benefit), which has a deductible, coinsurance and “the coverage gap” (also called “the doughnut hole”).
 Plans may also offer enhanced Part D coverage, which means there may be no deductible, drug costs may be lower or there may be partial coverage in the coverage gap.

 What is Medicare supplemental insurance or a Medigap policy?

 Supplemental insurance helps fill in the “gaps” for medical care that may not be covered by Medicare.
-It assists beneficiaries with costs for coinsurance, copays and deductibles.
+It helps with costs for coinsurance, copays and deductibles.
 There is usually an additional premium that must be paid for supplemental insurance.